How Non-Native English Speakers Can Write Better Emails

 In practice, most professional English email is in a middle register: polished but not stilted, warm but not casual.
 Phrases like "I am writing to you with regard to the matter of..." or "Please find attached herewith the document for your perusal" are technically correct but sound old-fashioned and robotic to most readers.
 Simpler is usually better: "I'm writing about..." or "I've attached the document."

-At the same time, many non-native speakers who communicate in English daily through chat apps and social media overcorrect toward informality — using contractions like "gonna" or "wanna," opening with "Hey," or using emoji in contexts where they're not appropriate.
-The right register depends on the relationship and context: when in doubt, aim for the middle.
+Many non-native speakers who communicate in English daily through chat apps and social media overcorrect toward informality — using contractions like "gonna" or "wanna," opening with "Hey," or using emoji in contexts where they're not appropriate.

 Directness and Indirectness